bytewax/bytewax/docs/tutorials/handling-missing-data/index.md

 ## Your Takeaway

-Learn how to create a custom sliding window with the stateful map operator to impute values using numpy
+Learn how to create a custom sliding window with the stateful map operator to impute, or fill in missing values, with an estimate using numpy

 ## Resources